This tutorial will help you navigate through the main capabilities in Coralogix’s new logs screen.

-Clicking on “COLUMNS” button will open the “Manage columns” window.
+Clicking on the “COLUMNS” button will open the “Manage Columns” window.
 You can move fields between the two lists by dragging them.
 Press the “APPLY” button to make sure the action takes effect.
-The “Manage columns” window can also be accessed from the “SETTINGS” menu.
+The “Manage Columns” window can also be accessed from the “SETTINGS” menu.

 A view can be saved by using the “SAVE VIEW” option.

 Clinking on it will open a window where you enter the name for the custom view, and indicate if it includes the query selection, if it is the new default view, and if it is private or available to all the account users.

 To open a saved view, click on save view or the arrow near the view name and scroll down to the list of saved views (“MY VIEWS” and “SHARED VIEWS”).

 Our customers are one of our main sources of innovation, we’d love to hear from you!
 Please send us your feedback to [email protected] or via the chat box in the lower right corner of the screen.